iris-web-lab/iris-web-lab.github.io/README.md

 ![Screenshot 8](https://github.com/iris-web-lab/iris-web-lab.github.io/assets/82143316/ae506358-792b-4ab2-93f2-e7913a949a89)

-6. You can't copy and paste the entire link.
-These links have special instructions at the end.

-7. Make sure to fill out the spreadsheet. (example: https://docs.google.com/spreadsheets/d/1Q15iYfcVLFSmKTqjwgUbuAWdYMdW_tJKuOKlh1imGQs/)
+6. Make sure to fill out the spreadsheet. (example: https://docs.google.com/spreadsheets/d/1Q15iYfcVLFSmKTqjwgUbuAWdYMdW_tJKuOKlh1imGQs/)

-8. Once you've comitted all the changes go to the name of the repository as a link.
+7. Once you've comitted all the changes go to the name of the repository as a link.

-9. If something isn't working or you need support, contact iRIS at iris.group@engineer.com (that's an email).
+If something isn't working or you need support, contact iRIS at iris.group@engineer.com (that's an email).

 Tip: The first two rows of both sheets are featured on the home page.